Association of Research Institutes in Art History

 Interns will receive a stipend of US $1,300.

-This program is open to undergraduate students currently enrolled at educational institutions in the USA or Canada; students who are on pause from coursework while enrolled in an academic program; and recent graduates (within one year ) based in the USA or Canada.
-Eligible institutions include 2-year colleges, 4-year colleges/universities, professional, technical, vocational, and trade schools, advanced degree programs, or other educational institutions offering qualifying degrees or certificates.
+This program is open to undergraduate students currently enrolled at educational institutions in the USA, Canada, or Mexico; students who are on pause from coursework while enrolled in an academic program; and recent graduates (within one year) based in the USA, Canada, or Mexico.
+(Please note: The program and conversations will be conducted in English.)
+Eligible institutions include two-year colleges, four-year colleges/universities, professional, technical, vocational, and trade schools, advanced degree programs, or other educational institutions offering qualifying degrees or certificates.

-Applications must be submitted online and include a résumé (maximum 2 pages) detailing educational background and work/volunteer experience (if any), and contact information for one reference who will be contacted for shortlisted candidates.
+Applications must be submitted online (Google account required) and include a résumé (maximum 2 pages) detailing educational background and work/volunteer experience (if any), and contact information for one reference who will be contacted for shortlisted candidates.
 References should be able to speak to the applicant’s academic abilities and interests.

 Submit any queries to email@example.com